The most frequent question I have gotten in my role as an AFC West reporter is this:

 My last two dealings with him were when I worked at ESPN.com.

-Those meetings with Davis will always be remembered and covering him in this role for the past three-and-half years has been a career highlight.
+Those meetings with Davis will always be remembered and covering him in the role for the past three-and-half years have been a career highlight.